omedina-cmu/portfolio/dataviz2.md

 This visualization displays the same information as above but as individual graphs that you can toggle between by using the dropdown menu on the upper left.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7255857"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Among the countries that reported data in 2020, the United States had the second-largest GDP debt ratio.
+It was topped only by Greece.

+<div class="flourish-embed flourish-chart" data-src="visualisation/7255933"><script src="https://public.flourish.studio/resources/embed.js"></script></div>